YahuiWong/Dapper.Contrib.BulkInsert/README.md

 # Dapper.Contrib.BulkInsert

-Easy to use Dapper batch insert, support MySQL, SQLServer, ClickHouse
+Easy to use Dapper batch insert, support MySQL, SQLServer, ClickHouse and other instances of `DbConnection`

 ## Demo